nnirror/facet/README.md

 ## Command reference

+### Rerunning commands
+- **on** ( _FacetPattern_ = 0, _every_n_times_ = 1 )
+	- Reruns the command at however many positions are specified in _FacetPattern_, as the global transport steps through a whole note.
+	- _FacetPattern_ should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the code should rerun, given the number of steps.
+	- With no first argument, the command will regenerate at point 0, i.e. at the beginning of each whole note.
+You can supply a number, array, or FacetPattern as the first argument.
+	- With no second argument, the command will regenerate at the beginning of each whole note.
+When a second argument is present, the command will only regenerate every `n` whole notes.
+	- Hit `[ctrl + c]` to delete all hooks.
+You should see a message indicate successful deletion in the browser.
+	- Hit `[ctrl + f]` to toggle between muting and un-muting all hooks.
+You should see a message indicating the current status in the browser.
+	- example:
+		- `_.randsamp().play().on() // play new sample at the beginning of every whole note`
+		- `_.randsamp().play().on(_.noise(4)) // play new sample at 4 random times throughrought every whole note`
+		- `_.randsamp().play().on(_.choose(0,0.125,0.25,0.375,0.5,0.625,0.75,0.875)) // play new sample at 8 geometrically related times throughout every note`
+---

+### Audio output
+- **play** ( _FacetPattern_ )
+	- plays the FacetPattern as audio to your computer's default sound card, at however many positions are specified in _FacetPattern_, as the global transport steps through a whole note.
+	- _FacetPattern_ should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the generated audio should play, given the number of steps.
+	- With no arguments, the command will regenerate at point 0, i.e. at the beginning of each whole note.
+You can supply a number, array, or FacetPattern as the argument.
+	- Whereas `repeat()` will continually loop playback, `play()` only runs a single time.
+	- example:
+		- `_.randsamp().play();	// plays once at beginning of loop`
+		- `_.randsamp().play(0.5);	// plays once at middle point`
+		- `_.randsamp().play(_.noise(4));	// plays once at 4 random steps`
+---
+- **repeat** ( _FacetPattern_ )
+	- continually plays the sequence at whatever positions were specified, each time the transport moves through a whole note.
+	- _FacetPattern_ should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the generated audio should play, given the number of steps.
+	- With no arguments, the command will regenerate at point 0, i.e. at the beginning of each whole note.
+You can supply a number, array, or FacetPattern as the argument.
+	- example:
+	- `_.randsamp().repeat();	// repeats, starting at beginning of loop`
+	- `_.randsamp().repeat(0.5);	// repeats, starting at middle point`
+	- `_.randsamp().repeat(_.noise(4));	// repeats, starting at 4 random steps`

+### MIDI output
+You might need to activate a MIDI driver on your machine in order to send MIDI from Facet to a DAW.
+If Facet finds no MIDI drivers, the dropdown select UI in the browser will be empty, and if you try the below commands they will produce no output.
+Google "install midi driver {your OS goes here}" for more information.

+- **note** ( _VelocityPattern_ = 100, _DurationPattern_ = 125, _channel_ = 0 )
+	- sends a MIDI note on/off pair for every value in the FacetPattern's data.
+	- The VelocityPattern and DurationPatterns will automatically scale to match the note pattern.
+This allows you to modulate MIDI velocity and duration over the course of the whole note.
+	- The `channel` argument by default sends the MIDI out all channels (channel 0).
+It can be set to any channel between 1-16.
+	- example:
+		- `_.sine(1,32).scale(36,90).round().note();`
+		- `_.sine(1,random(32,100,1)).scale(36,random(52,100,1)).prob(random()).nonzero().round().note().on();`
+---
+- **cc** ( _controller_number_ = 70, _channel_ = 0 )
+	- sends a MIDI cc event bound to controller # `controller_number` for every value in the FacetPattern's data.
+	- _Note_: This function is automatically scaled into cc data, so you can supply it a FacetPattern between 0 and 1.
+	- The `channel` argument by default sends the MIDI out all channels (channel 0).
+It can be set to any channel between 1-16.
+	- example:
+		- `_.drunk(64,mousey).cc().on();`
+---
+- **pitchbend** ( _channel_ = 0 )
+	- sends a MIDI pitch bend event for every value in the FacetPattern's data.
+	- The `channel` argument by default sends the MIDI out all channels (channel 0).
+It can be set to any channel between 1-16.
+	- _Note_: This function is automatically scaled into pitch bend data, so you can supply it a FacetPattern between 0 and 1.
+	- example:
+		- `_.pitchbend(64,random()).scale(0,127).cc();`

 ### Single number generators
 - **choose** ( _pattern_ )
 	- returns a randomly selected value from a supplied array.